Ondayko14/Code-Quiz/README.md

 ![List of four questions is displayed and a timer](/assets/imgs/Screenshot2.png)
 ![End screen with a New High Score message and a display of the current leader](/assets/imgs/Screenshot3.png)

+### Troubles Along The Way
+The clock handling was quite difficult for me to figure out.
+I learned how to use setInterval and clearInterval in this project(Both of which took me far too long to discover).
+Scope on the clock became an issue when I decided to penalize the user by 5 seconds, so I had to do some refractoring and reimagination of the clock functions interactions with the incorrectAnswer function.
+Overall this code is far to bulky for what it is currently, so I will be returning shortly to refactor further. (specifically the question objs are huge.
+If i insert them into an array and iterate thru it, then I can get rid of a significant chunk of techincal debt)